How Virgin Is Your Olive Oil?

 Extra-Virgin

-The best olive oil is the extra-virgin grade, then the virgin olive oil and regular olive oil.
-Freshly picked olives must first undergo mechanical cold press (under 27°C without solvent) and bottled within 24 hours of harvesting to produce extra virgin olive oil (EVOO).
-It has a fairly low smoke point and is best consumed cold.
+Extra-virgin olive oil (EVOO) is the highest grade, followed by virgin and regular olive oil.
+Freshly picked olives must be cold pressed mechanical (under 27°C without solvent), and bottled within 24 hours of harvesting to produce EVOO.
+This grade has a fairly low smoke point and is best consumed cold.

 Buyers Beware